MoCo-GHE-Admin/github-scripts/README.md

-  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --url URL         the graphql URL
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --team TEAM       If desired, single team to work with in the org.
+Uses team slug only --url URL         the graphql URL
 ```